ConorHogan/Programming_Scripting_Projects/README.md

 ![alt text](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/averagesbarchart.png)

-From looking at this graph you can clearly see that overall Versicolor and Viriginica are much more similar species in comparison to Setosa which has a much smaller Petal width & length.
+From looking at this graph you can clearly see that overall, Versicolor and Viriginica are much more similar species in comparison to Setosa which has a much smaller Petal width & length.

 ### 4.3.2 SWARMPLOT & CORROLATION PAIRPLOT